e-e-e/arena-ts/README.md

 [![Build Status](https://travis-ci.org/e-e-e/arena-ts.svg?branch=master)](https://travis-ci.org/e-e-e/arena-ts)
 [![Coverage Status](https://coveralls.io/repos/github/e-e-e/arena-ts/badge.svg?branch=master)](https://coveralls.io/github/e-e-e/arena-ts?branch=master)

 A typescript client for [are.na](are.na).
+Compatible in node and browser environments.

+You may also want to check out [arena-js](https://github.com/ivangreene/arena-js).

-This is a work in progress and a partial implementation.
+*This is a work in progress and a partial implementation.*

 ### Installation